Project Cybersyn: System

-A few dozen of teleprinters acquired by the previous administration, and not 500 as previously reported, were then put into factories.
-Each factory would send quantified indices of production processes such as raw material input, production output, number of absentees, etc. These indices would later feed a statistical analysis program that, running on a mainframe computer in Santiago, would make short-term predictions about the factories' performance and suggest necessary adjustments, which, after discussion in an operations room, would be fed back to the factories.
+The exact number of teleprinters used hasn't been confirmed.
+The most cited number being 500.
+While other sources suggest it could have been much lower.
+Using teleprinters each factory would send quantified indices of production processes such as raw material input, production output, number of absentees, etc. These indices would later feed a statistical analysis program that, running on a mainframe computer in Santiago, would make short-term predictions about the factories' performance and suggest necessary adjustments, which, after discussion in an operations room, would be fed back to the factories.
 This process occurred at 4 levels: firm, branch, sector, and total.

 A fundamental phase of the project was to quantify the production processes in the factories.
 This began with operational research (OR) engineers visiting the factories and modeling their production flows using a technique that Beer and the local team called "quantified flowcharting".
 It consisted of drawing a flowchart of the entire production process of a given factory, focusing on the "bottlenecks" of such a process.
 The connections from one point in the process to another had to be quantified in order to find those bottlenecks.
 This was a time-consuming process, for which only one OR engineer was assigned to model a given factory.
 This is likely the reason why, at the end of the project, only about twenty factories were modeled and connected to the transmission and processing system.

 Once a factory was modeled, it was necessary to collect indices of processes on a daily basis.
 The "quantified flowcharting" technique used by the project team explicitly required the modelers to rely on the factory operators' knowledge of their own relationships to their machines to generate these indices.
 This is reminiscent of earlier bottom-up cybernetic processes, such as those signaled by Pasquinelli in his article "Italian Operaismo and the Information Machine".

 The collected indexes were then recorded on a paper form and given to a typist secretary at the factory who, using an in-house teletype machine, sent these data to a traffic station, where the information was first checked for format accuracy.